 “By shining the light on our ancestors and their hard work, discipline, and incredible strength, the Commission has a chance to start a movement that is long overdue.
 I would love to be a part of that movement,” Richardson wrote.

 “For whatever we do with this Commission will be a potential model for our Brothers and Sisters across the nation and beyond,” Richardson wrote.
 “If we don’t give it our best efforts we will have failed our ancestors.
 So this Commission has a tremendous responsibility to deliver a well thought out and thoroughly planned proposal for reparations.
 If it succeeds it will be the beginning of a new dawn in recovering some of what was denied to our ancestors.”

 The Commission is focusing on five primary areas for reparations: education, housing, criminal justice, economic development, and healthcare.
 Each Commission member and alternate has selected one of those areas to focus on.
-Click on each of the focus areas below to read summaries of the applications of the members and alternates.
+Click on each of the focus areas below to see the members of each group and to read summaries of their applications.
 They are in each commission member’s own words, with slight editing for style and length.